-Free Competition is the constitutional principle governed by art.
-170, item IV, of the Brazilian Federal Constitution – CF1, which purpose is to protect the market, restraining the “abuse of economic power that pursues market control, competition elimination and arbitrary increase of profits”.
-Therefore, it is the State’s duty to look after the prevention/restraint of abusive practices performed by market agents with dominant position when such practices may adversely affect the free competition.
+Free Competition is a constitutional principle governed by art.
+170, item IV of the Federal Constitution, which aims to repress “the abuse of economic power aimed at market domination, elimination of competition, and arbitrary increase in profits”.
+Therefore, it is the duty of the State to ensure the prevention/repression of abusive practices, carried out by market players with a dominant position, when they bring harmful effects to free competition.

-Law No. 4,137/1962 – first Brazilian Antitrust Law – was strongly influenced by the North-American regulations and remained in force for almost thirty (30) years.
-Despite it, it was scarcely applied, as the institutional structure that it created was quite inoperative.
+Law No. 4.137/1962 – the first Brazilian Antitrust Law – was strongly influenced by US rules and was in force for almost thirty (30) years.
+However, application thereof was somewhat scarce because the institutional structure created by it was practically inoperative.

-In 1994, with the enacting of Law No. 8,884/1994, a fully functional legislation, the Administrative Council for Economic Defense – CADE, the Brazilian Antitrust Agency, was given a new structure and was transformed into a federal governmental agency subordinated to the Ministry of Justice, with legal personality and vested with decision-making power.
-This brought more autonomy and credibility in relation to the previous legislation.
-Law No. 8,884/1994 further consolidated the protection of free competition as one of the pillars of the country’s economy.
+Subsequently, Law No. 8.158/1991 came into effect, which remained in force for a short period, until the enactment of Law No. 8.884/1994.
+The latter gave the Administrative Council for Economic Defense – CADE, the Brazilian Antitrust Agency, a new structure, transforming it into a federal autonomous government agency linked to the Ministry of Justice, with legal personality and adjudicating function.
+This provided CADE with greater autonomy and credibility if compared to the previous law.
+In addition, Law No. 8.884/1994 also consolidated antitrust protection as one of the pillars of the Brazilian economy.

-However, given some inefficiencies associated with the existence of overlapping agencies, the discussions about the merger notification thresholds, among others, it became urgent to discuss changes in the legislation, which led to its complete reform.
+However, given some inefficiencies associated with the existence of overlapping agencies, as well as discussions about the requirements for reporting transactions, among others, it became urgent to discuss amendments to the law, which resulted in its complete reform.

-Finally, in May, 2012, Law No. 12,529/2011, current Brazilian Antitrust Law, entered into effect, setting a new structure to the Brazilian Competition Defense System, allowing a more effective performance by CADE2 and introducing the pre-merger control regime by the latter.
-With the new Law, the competition defense policy, in Brazil, changed significantly.
+Finally, in May 2012, Law No. 12.529/2011, the current Brazilian Antitrust Law, entered into force, establishing a new structure for the Brazilian Antitrust System, allowing for more effective action by CADE and introducing the prior control system for transactions.
+Upon enactment of the new Law, the antitrust policy in Brazil changed significantly.

 27.2.1.
 Administrative Council for Economic Defense – CADE